-We addressed the one time and recurring costs a homeowner has to realize but it bears repeating.
+We addressed the one-time and recurring costs a homeowner has to realize, but it bears repeating.
 In particular, there are unforeseen events that require homeowners to do planning ahead of the purchase.
-Having an ample emergency fund is really essential for all but homeowners need to expand that fund to avoid borrowing unnecessarily.
+Having an ample emergency fund is essential for all, but homeowners need to expand that fund to avoid borrowing unnecessarily.

-The age of the home and its condition must be considered when factoring in maintenance and repairs.
+Consider the age of the home and its condition when factoring in maintenance and repairs.
 Are you handy?
-We are not and so we rely on a plethora of plumbers, electricians, and those who can help us around the house with showers breaking and leaky pipes.
-I keep wanting to spent time watching YouTube so I can pick up some tips but I am always afraid of starting a fire.
+We are not, and so we rely on a plethora of plumbers, electricians, and those who can help us around the house with shower breaking and leaky pipes.
+I keep wanting to spend time watching YouTube to pick up some tips but I am always afraid of starting a fire.

-Our teens are more handy but not always available given their schoolwork, friends, sports, video games, and sleeping in.
+Our teens are handier but not always available given their schoolwork, friends, sports, video games, and sleeping late.

 It may be worthwhile to watch the 1986 movie The Money Pit with Tom Hanks and Shelley Long.
-It left an indelible memory on what not to do with your house.
+It left an indelible memory of what not to do with your house.

 2. Lack of Flexibility

-If you are adventurous, you may feel stuck in the same house and environment especially as your friends may be picking up and leaving to try life in another place or country.
-You may want to sell your home and retire to another locale but the local economy is weak.
+If you are adventurous, you may feel stuck in the same house and environment, especially as your friends may pick up and leave to try life in another place or country.
+You may want to sell your home and retire to another locale, but the local economy is weak.

 3. Your Home Has An Opportunity Cost

-A home is usually the largest asset you own.
-The mortgage, the maintenance, repairs and property taxes require a lot of capital that may be better invested in a diverse investment portfolio.
-Many people believe that when they sell their house the money will be used for retirement.
-That is true but there is no guarantee that you will be able to sell your property quickly or not be facing declining values.
+A home is usually the most significant asset you own.
+The mortgage, maintenance, repairs, and property taxes require a lot of capital that may be better invest in a diverse investment portfolio.
+Many people believe that when they sell their house, they will use the money for retirement.
+That is true, but there is no guarantee that you will be able to sell your property quickly or not be facing declining values.

-Too much concentration in one asset is very risky.
-You need to have investments in other assets but saving to invest in other vehicles is difficult when so much capital is to tied to real estate.
+Too much concentration on one asset is hazardous.
+You need to have investments in other assets but saving to invest in other vehicles is difficult when so much capital is in real estate.

 Advantages of Renting